Michael-Weber-1/Exposure-of-Workers-to-AI--RR_WLD_2025_276/README.md

 ### Reproducibility package

-> Demombynes, Gabriel, Jörg Gero Langbein, and Michael Weber.
+> Demombynes, Gabriel, Jörg Langbein, and Michael Weber.
 2025.
 > Reproducibility package for "The Exposure of Workers to Artificial
 > Intelligence in Low- and Middle-Income Countries."
 World Bank
 > Reproducible Research Repository, package RR_WLD_2025_276.